 Plain Mennonite Dress is Very Practical

 Plain people are practical in pretty much every aspect of their lives, and clothing is no exception.
+The Mennonite lifestyle, in general, is one of hard work and industry.

 Using my dresses as an example, I am starting to notice that my dresses, made for me a little more than five years ago, are starting to look shabby.
 A few seams have irrevocably ripped, the skirts are becoming a little too sheer in spots, and some spots are just simply becoming shabby.
 I no longer look neat and tidily put together – I’m beginning to look frumpy and unkempt!